openstack/api-sig/doc/source/index.rst

 .. warning::
-    These documents from the API Working Group are primarily focused on providing advice and guidelines for JSON-based APIs.
+    These documents from the API Special Interest Group are primarily focused on providing advice and guidelines for JSON-based APIs.
 While other representations have their place in the OpenStack ecosystem, they present such a diversity of challenges and edge cases, especially with large and/or binary request and response bodies, that it is impossible to provide guidance that is complete.
 Where there is doubt refer to the HTTP RFCs, 7230 through 7235, as the ultimate authority.

 Guidelines
 ----------